-Any party day is a day where you get to have some fun because the menu can be a little bit "anything goes".
+Anytime you're hosting a party is a time where you get to have some fun because the menu can be a little bit "anything goes".
+While of course you want to accomodate your guests and their dietary needs, you also want to have fun with the menu!

 Dips and Spreads